uberspark/uberxmhf/xmhf/doc/verifying-xmhf.md

 Verify

-	make verify-all
+	make verifyall
 	or
 	make verify

-make verify-all will perform full verification of the XMHF core as well as the hypapp.
+make verifyall will perform full verification of the XMHF core as well as the hypapp.
 Subsequently, you can use make verify to verify the hypapp assuming there are no further changes to the XMHF core.